 We use Facebook pixels for marketing and optimization purposes to show you interesting advertising on Facebook and make the website more attractive.

 In principle, you can always object to data collection by Facebook Pixel and the use of your data to display Facebook ads.
-See: www.facebook.com/settings and follow the instructions on usage-based advertising settings to specify the types of ads you want to see on Facebook, regardless of platform (settings are applied to all devices).
+See: www.facebook.com/settings, opens an external URL in a new window and follow the instructions on usage-based advertising settings to specify the types of ads you want to see on Facebook, regardless of platform (settings are applied to all devices).

 Consent to use Facebook Pixels and Custom Audiences can be revoked under the cookies setting by removing the "Marketing" check mark.

 LinkedIn members can use account settings to control how their personal information is used for promotional purposes.

 Consent to use LinkedIn Insight tags can be revoked under the cookie settings by removing the "Marketing" check mark.